Common Entrance CE

-Common entrance (usually shortened to CE) is the name of the examination taken for entrance into some senior independent schools at age 11 (usually girls) or 13 (boys and girls).
+Common entrance (CE) is the name of the examination taken for entrance into some senior independent schools at age 11 (usually girls) or 13 (boys and girls).

 In most cases, CE candidates have already been offered a place at the relevant senior school - often by a pre-test in year 6 or 7 - subject to their passing the exams, which are usually taken at their current school.
 Answers are marked by the senior school according its own grade boundaries.
 There are different levels of paper to suit the ability of the child and the academic profile of the senior school.

 The 11+ CE examination is used mostly by girls’ boarding schools.
 This is because boys’ boarding schools have historically started at 13, not 11.
-It consists of papers in English, maths and science and is most often taken in the autumn or spring term of year 6.
-Many other independent day schools in particular – girls’, boys’ and co-ed - set and mark their own 11+ exams and their candidates have usually not been pre-selected.
+It consists of papers in English, maths and science and is usually taken in the autumn or spring term of year 6.
+Many other independent day schools – girls’, boys’ and co-ed - set and mark their own 11+ exams and their candidates have usually not been pre-selected.
 That said, some very selective day schools such as St Paul’s Girls do now set a computer pre-test to sift applicants.

 The 13+ examination covers eight core subjects: the original three above (at a higher level) alongside modern foreign languages, classics, history, geography and religious education.
-Just as a school may allow a candidate to drop one of these so might the candidate choose Spanish over French, or Mandarin.
-These exams are taken in year 8 in either November or, more usually, the first week of June prior to entry.
-Candidates for these exams will almost all come from independent prep schools – the term ‘prep’ suggests that their function is to prepare children for entry to senior schools.
+Just as a school may allow a candidate to drop one of these, so might the candidate choose Spanish over French, or Mandarin.
+The exams are taken in year 8 in either November or, more usually, the first week of June prior to entry.
+Candidates for these exams will almost all come from independent prep schools – the very term ‘prep’ refers to their function in preparing children for entry into senior schools.

 There is no fail mark for CE but most schools set their own minimum grade, with those requesting 60 per cent or above usually considered very selective.
-The most selective school have cohorts of children averaging 70 per cent or more.
+Some schools are even more selective and have cohorts of children averaging 70 per cent or more.